All Episodes

 There could have been an internal battle in there for control.

-Could have been a power struggle, and somebody won out, and the other guys have to go in a power struggle.
+It could have been a power struggle, and somebody won out, and the other guys have to go in a power struggle.

 Who knows?

-Uh it could also be that the going got tough in there when they started losing ground.
+It could also be that the going got tough in there when they started losing ground.

 That's another point, too.

-Snerdley has just reminded me of something uh that I would have come up with on my own if you'd have just let me, and that is he's never been the frontrunner in anybody's mind except his own in the media's.
+Snurdley has just reminded me of something that I would have come up with on my own if you'd have just let me.

-In Scranton, Pennsylvania, Pennsylvania man who sympathized with Al-Qaeda.
+In Scranton, Pennsylvania, Pennsylvania man who sympathized with al-Qaeda.

-A Pennsylvania man who sympathized with Al-Qaeda.
+A Pennsylvania man who sympathized with al-Qaeda.

-Of course, there's no war on terror as we listen to the Breck girl and others describe it.
+Of course, there's no war on terror as we listen to the Breck Girl and others describe it.

 A Pennsylvania man who sympathized with Al-Qaeda plotted to blow up U.S. energy installations in a bid to drive up gasoline prices and prompt a U.S. withdrawal from Iraq, according to prosecutors yesterday.

-Defendant Michael Curtis Reynolds believed that gasoline prices could hit astronomical levels if he succeeded in attacking the Alaska Pipeline or the transcontinental pipeline connecting the Gulf of Mexico and the U.S. Northeast.
+Defendant Michael Curtis Reynolds believed that gasoline prices could hit astronomical levels if he succeeded in attacking the Alaska pipeline or the transcontinental pipeline connecting the Gulf of Mexico and the U.S. Northeast.

-She posed as an Al-Qaeda operative, luring Reynolds to a rest stop on a remote Idaho highway with the promise of 40,000 to finance his plot.
+She posed as an al-Qaeda operative, luring Reynolds to a rest stop on a remote Idaho highway with the promise of $40,000 to finance his plot.

 He was arrested there by the FBI.